knative/docs/docs/help/contributor/creating-new-docs.md

       to produce their own solutions.</td>
     </tr>
     <tr>
-      <td>Tasks</td>
+      <td>Procedure</td>
       <td>Shows how to achieve a single goal using Knative features.
-Tasks contain procedures written
+Procedures are written
       as a sequence of steps.
-Tasks provide minimal explanation of the features, but include links to the concepts that provide the related background and knowledge.
-Tasks must include automated tests since they are tested and maintained for technical accuracy.</td>
+Procedures provide minimal explanation of the features, but include links to the concepts that provide the related background and knowledge.
+Procedures must include automated tests since they are tested and maintained for technical accuracy.</td>
       <td>Readers that want to use Knative features.</td>
     </tr>
     <tr>
-      <td>Setup pages</td>
+      <td>Setup</td>
       <td>Focus on the installation steps needed to complete an Knative
       deployment.
 Setup pages must include automated tests since they are tested and maintained for technical accuracy.
       </td>
       <td>New and existing Knative users that want to complete a deployment.</td>
     </tr>
     <tr>
-      <td>Blog posts</td>
+      <td>Blog</td>
       <td>
         Focus on Knative or products and technologies related to it.
 Blog posts fall in one of the following three categories:
         <ul>